Article

 Why ChatGPT is Beneficial to Nonprofits

-Additionally, it can help boost productivity.
-You can train ChatGPT to automate certain back office tasks such as processing donations, sending thank you messages, arranging to-dos, and even organizing data.
-In turn, this will reduce staff workload, saving countless hours on tedious tasks, and allow them to focus on more important things.
+• Boosts productivity by writing outlines for grants, thank you messages, and more.
+In turn, this can reduce staff workload, saving countless hours on tedious tasks, and allow nonprofit staff to focus on more important things.

-Lastly, nonprofits can use ChatGPT to improve the creative process by sparking new ideas.
+• Improves the creative process by sparking new ideas.
 It’s helpful for first drafts on content such as social media posts and thank you letters.
-It can also run variations on what it puts out by refining the prompt or by providing additional details, an approach known as iterative prompting.
+It can also run variations on what it puts out by refining the prompt or by providing additional details- an approach known as iterative prompting (which we will illustrate later).

 Examples of How to Use ChatGPT in the Nonprofit Context

-Whether you’re looking to raise funds, or recruit volunteers, ChatGPT can be used in a variety of nonprofit contexts including:
+Whether you’re looking to engage with donors, raise funds, or recruit volunteers, ChatGPT can be used in a variety of nonprofit contexts including:

 • Writing Donation Page Copy